The Scotsman

 The Scotsman is a Scottish compact newspaper and daily news website headquartered in Edinburgh.
 First established as a radical political paper in 1817, it began daily publication in 1855 and remained a broadsheet until August 2004.
-Its parent company, JPIMedia, also publishes the Edinburgh Evening News.
-It had an audited print circulation of 16,349 for July to December 2018.
+Its parent company, National World, also publishes the Edinburgh Evening News.
+It had an audited print circulation of 8,762 for July to December 2022.
 Its website, Scotsman.com, had an average of 138,000 unique visitors a day as of 2017.
 The title celebrated its bicentenary on 25 January 2017.

 History

 The Scotsman was conceived in 1816 and first launched on 25 January 1817 as a liberal weekly newspaper by lawyer William Ritchie and customs official Charles Maclaren in response to the "unblushing subservience" of competing newspapers to the Edinburgh establishment.
 These two plus John Ramsay McCulloch were co-founders of the venture.

+Circulation was 2,500 in 1837 and slowly rose to 3,500 in 1854.

 The paper was pledged to "impartiality, firmness and independence".
 The price was originally 6d plus 4d tax.
 After the abolition of newspaper stamp tax in Scotland in 1855, The Scotsman was relaunched as a daily newspaper priced at 1d and a circulation of 6,000 copies.

-The fledgling paper was originally based at 257 High Street on the Royal Mile.
-Until 1860 the Scotsman was co-housed with the Caledonian Mercury newspaper.
+The fledgling paper was originally based at 257 High Street on the Royal Mile in Edinburgh.
+Until 1860 the Scotsman shared a building with the Caledonian Mercury newspaper.

-In 1860, The Scotsman obtained a purpose built office on Cockburn Street in Edinburgh designed in the Scots baronial style by the architects Peddie & Kinnear.
+In 1860, The Scotsman obtained its own purpose built office on Cockburn Street in Edinburgh designed in the Scots baronial style by the architects Peddie & Kinnear.
 This backed onto their original offices on the Royal Mile.
 The building bears the initials "JR" for John Ritchie, the founder of the company.
-On 19 December 1904, they moved to huge new offices at the top of the street, facing onto North Bridge, designed by Dunn & Findlay (Findlay being the son of the then owner).
-This huge building had taken three years to build and also had connected printworks on Market Street (now the City Art Centre).
-The printworks connected below road level direct to Waverley station in a highly efficient production line.
+On 19 December 1904, they moved to much larger new offices at the top of Cockburn Street, facing onto North Bridge, designed by Dunn & Findlay (Findlay being the son of the then owner).
+This huge building had taken three years to build and also had connected printworks on Market Street (in 2024 the City Art Centre).
+The printworks connected below road level direct to Waverley station in an efficient production line.